tianleimin/ECE4078_Lab_2023/Week03-05/README.md

 You can mark a 1m long straight line with masking tape on the floor, and use it as a guide to check if the robot has travelled exactly (as close as possible) 1m.
 Masking tape and measuring tape will be provided to you in the lab.

 #### Step 3) Camera calibration
-Complete [calib_pic.py](calibration/calib_pic.py) using your M1 teleoperation codes and run the completed script using ```python3 calib_pic.py --ip 192.168.50.1 --port 8080```, then press ENTER to take a calibration photo (It will be saved as [calib_0.png](calibration/calib_0.png)).
+Complete [calib_pic.py](calibration/calib_pic.py) using your M1 teleoperation codes and run the completed script using ```python calib_pic.py --ip 192.168.50.1 --port 8080```, then press ENTER to take a calibration photo (It will be saved as [calib_0.png](calibration/calib_0.png)).
 You have to drive the robot fairly close to the calibration rig to get a good view of the 8 dots.
 The photo should look something like this:

 ![Real calibration photo](screenshots/RealCameraCalib.png?raw=true "Real calibration photo")

-Once you have taken the [calib_0.png](calibration/calib_0.png) photo with the physical robot, run ```python3 camera_calibration.py``` to perform camera calibration.
+Once you have taken the [calib_0.png](calibration/calib_0.png) photo with the physical robot, run ```python camera_calibration.py``` to perform camera calibration.
 This opens the calibration photo you just took.
 Selecting the 8 key points in the calibration photo following the ordering shown in [calibration-fixture.png](diy_prints/calibration-fixture.png) by left clicking on each point (right click to cancel a selected point).
 Once all 8 points are selected, close the figure window to compute the camera matrix.
 This will update the [intrinsic parameters](calibration/param/intrinsic.txt).
 Note: keep the [distortion coefficients](calibration/param/distCoeffs.txt) to all 0s.

 ![Calibration fixture](diy_prints/calibration-fixture.png?raw=true "Calibration fixture")